Mai Mala Buni: Yobe State Governor

 In September 2020, the government inaugurated the construction of houses for IDPs.
 The project was sponsored by the Nigerian National Petroleum Corporation (NNPC), Shell Petroleum Development Company of Nigeria Limited (SPDC) Joint Venture (JV), Shell Nigeria Exploration and Production Company Limited (SNEPCO) and Total Nigeria Plc.

-In the health sector, government has constructed 53 out of 178 proposed functional Primary Health Care Centers provided with laboratories, pharmacies, Male and Female wards and housing quarters for health personnel posted to these centers for 24/7 service to the communities.
+In the health sector, government has constructed 53 out of 178 proposed functional Primary Health Care Centers provided with laboratories, pharmacies, Malemand Femafemale wards, housing quarters for health personnel posted to these centers for 24/7 service to the communities.

-In housing development, 1,800 housing units under the first phase of the state's mass housing programme are currently under construction in the six urban centers of the state while the construction of another set of 1,800 units under the second phase are expected to take off after the completion of the first phase.
+In housing development, 1,800 housing units under the first phase of the state's mass housing program are currently under construction in the six urban centers of the state, while the construction of another set of 1,800 units under the second phase is expected to take off after the completion of the first phase.